KiwiSaver & Managed Funds

 Here’s a helpful Timeframe & Fund Type guide

-*This guide outlines general timeframes and does not account for individual risk tolerance or personal preferences.
 The allocation between income and growth assets can vary by provider and may fluctuate based on market conditions and expectations.
-The purpose of this guide is to provide a rough overview of how different fund types are typically structured.